Study Abroad Program Proposal Process

 - Spiritual Focus

-Students who participate in a study abroad or field program should experience opportunities for spiritual growth, characterized by applying a positive and productive spiritual practice to issues that arise on the program.
-Students should also recognize their role as global citizens and strive to productively and prayerfully engage with local and global communities to bring love and healing.
+Students who participate in a study abroad or field program should experience opportunities for spiritual engagement, characterized by applying a productive spiritual practice to issues that arise on the program and throughout the study abroad experience.
+Spiritual engagement opportunities should be accessible to all faith practices.
+Students should also recognize their role as global citizens and strive to actively and humbly engage with local and global communities to bring love and healing.

 - Character Development

-Students who participate in a study abroad or field program should experience opportunity for character growth by developing confidence and self-reliance; tolerance for ambiguity and diversity; independence and flexibility; self-knowledge, reflection, and a re-evaluation of personal views; compassion, empathy, humility, moral courage, and the ability to support and nurture the needs of a group.
+Students who participate in a study abroad or field program should experience opportunity for character growth by developing confidence and self-reliance; tolerance for ambiguity and growth in appreciation of diversity; independence and flexibility; self-knowledge, reflection, and a re-evaluation of personal views; compassion, empathy, humility, moral courage, and the ability to support and nurture the needs of a group.

 - Contextual Learning

 Students who participate in a study abroad or field program should develop an ability to learn and study outside of the traditional classroom setting.
 This contextual learning includes field studies, primary research, internships, and experiential learning.
+It should also include sufficient opportunities to reflect, process, and make connections between experiences.
 Students also engage in contextual learning by studying the local host country through an interdisciplinary lens—geography, language, religion, social issues, politics, economics, literature, etc.

 PAAC endeavors to select and provide a menu of programs with a diversity of geographical locations, cultural contexts, academic disciplines, and program faculty.
 The Committee’s review and recommendation process includes looking at these elements holistically within each proposal cycle, as well as considering surrounding years’ program offerings.
 In recommending program selections, PAAC is also responsible for considering and addressing the Study Abroad department’s annual budget parameters.